 Outside of work, my passions include

 I love spending time with my family and friends.
 I also enjoy playing golf, watching football and baseball, firing up the BBQ, camping, and fly fishing.
-I’m happy to pair any, or all, of the above activities with a good beer.
+I’m happy to pair any (or all) of the above activities with good beer.